 According to the Act on Compulsory Pension Funds, a compulsory pension fund is established by a pension company that manages such fund on its behalf and for the joint account of pension fund members.
 Pension fund may fall under categories A, B or C, and the said categories are managed by the same pension company.
 Pension funds of different categories have different investment strategies and vary according to membership limitations (with regard to their life expectancy), investment strategy and investment limitations.
 The assumed risk should be the lowest in category C funds, and the largest in category A pension funds.

 Compulsory pension fund registration

-All persons who for the first time acquire the status of insured persons after 1 January 2002 (on the basis of employment, other income – “royalties”, self-employment, remuneration etc.), and are less than 40 years old and not insured under the Pension Insurance Act, are mandatory members of the II pillar of pension insurance.
+All persons who for the first time acquire the status of insured persons after 1 January 2002 (on the basis of employment, other income – “royalties”, self-employment, remuneration etc.) and are less than 40 years old are mandatory members of the II pillar of pension insurance.

-When registering the OMF at REGOS counter at FINA offices, you should request an ePASS to monitor the balance on your personal account, and request and receive electronic documents issued by REGOS via Internet.
+When registering with OMF at the FINA office at the counter where REGOS activities are performed, request an ePASS so that you can monitor the balance on your personal account and search for and obtain electronic documents issued by REGOS via the Internet.

 20% of funds from the insured person’s gross salary (from the basis for contributions calculation) goes to pension insurance each month, in a way that 15% of the funds are paid to the Croatian Pension Insurance Institute (I pillar) and 5% to the personal account of the insured person in the compulsory pension fund (II pillar).